MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/api.md

 # Console API Reference

 Use the Console API methods to write messages to the Console from your JavaScript.
-For an interactive introduction to the topic, see [Get Started With Logging Messages To The Console][DevtoolsConsoleLog].
-For the convenience methods like `debug()` or `monitorEvents()` which are only available from the **Console** pane, see [Console Utilities API Reference][DevtoolConsoleUtilities].
+For an interactive introduction to the topic, navigate to [Get Started With Logging Messages To The Console][DevtoolsConsoleLog].
+For the convenience methods like `debug()` or `monitorEvents()` which are only available from the **Console** pane, navigate to [Console Utilities API Reference][DevtoolConsoleUtilities].

 ---